Gersondiaz03/Gersondiaz03/README.md

 In my spare time, I delve into and learn about cloud development and implementation, with a particular interest in Azure.
 I am also exploring the creation and research of multi-agent systems through open-source LLMs.
 These are hobbies that I pursue for various personal projects.
 Additionally, I enjoy designing graphical interfaces and user experiences in Figma.

 As a person, I am proactive, creative, and curious.
 I consider myself a fast learner in whatever is needed.
-As of today, I am fluent in English (B2 level) and Spanish (native), and I am currently learning French.
+As of today, I am fluent in **English (B2-almost C1 level)** and **Spanish (native)**, and currently learning French.

 - 🚧 I'm currently working as a **freelancer** and **entrepreneur** as **CEO** at **ModularCodes**